realworldocaml/book/book/platform/README.md

 $ opam switch create . ocaml-variants.4.13.1+options ocaml-option-flambda
 ```

-You can specify multiple `ocaml-option` packages to cover all the customisation
+You can specify multiple `ocaml-option` packages to cover all the
-your project needs.
-See the full set of option packages by using:
+customization your project needs.
+See the full set of option packages
+by using:

 ```sh skip
 $ opam search ocaml-option